Who may apply for Office Overhead Insurance?

-Why should I choose Trust Office Overhead Insurance over another carrier?
+Why should I choose The Trust Office Overhead insurance over another carrier?

-Trust Office Overhead Insurance is designed by psychologists for psychologists who understand the commitment it takes to have a career in the profession and the duties associated with the practice of psychology.
+Trust Office Overhead insurance is designed for psychologists, by psychologists who understand the commitment it takes to have a career in the profession and the duties associated with the practice of psychology.
 All plans may be continued for as long as you work at least 20 hours per week on a regular basis.
-You can keep the coverage regardless of age and benefits are payable to reimburse your office expenses while you are disabled and unable to perform the duties of your “occupation."
-The Trustees are your ombudspersons in working with Liberty, making Trust Office Overhead coverage the insurance of choice among thousands of psychologists.
+You can keep the coverage regardless of age, and benefits are payable to reimburse your office expenses while you are disabled and unable to perform the duties of your occupation.
+The Trustees are your ombudspersons in working with Liberty Mutual, making The Trust Office Overhead coverage the insurance of choice among thousands of psychologists.

 When do plan benefits become effective and when do they end?
 Are there exclusions and limitations?